SUN PARTNERS INTERNATIONAL

 (U.S. Kansas City - 2021)

-Operation Breakthrough (www.operationbreakthrough.org) provides before- and after-school educational programs and social services to 650 disadvantaged children from 6 months to 14 years.
+Operation Breakthrough (www.operationbreakthrough.org) provides before- and after-school educational programs and social services to 650 disadvantaged children from 6 months to 14 years of age.
 Sun Partners led a consortium of Kansas City-based organizations including Black & Veatch, MRIGlobal, JE Dunn Construction, and RisingSun Solar which donated funds, equipment, and labor for the planning, engineering, and construction of a 35 kW solar PV system on OB's new Ignition Lab (architecture + design by Clockwork) in mid-town Kansas City.
 Besides offsetting electricity costs for the Ignition Lab, the solar system complements OB's existing science, technology, engineering, and math (STEM) programs and Ignition Lab's STEM-curricula (including Green Tech) for older youth ages 15-18.
 The solar system also visually introduces sustainable power to the local community.
 For a closer look at the programs and services provided by OB, the story behind the Ignition Lab, and a bird's eye view of the Ignition Lab's solar system, check out the informative video produced by Black & Veatch above.

 Nompumelelo Learning Center